awesomeahi95/Hotel_Review_NLP/.ipynb_checkpoints/README-checkpoint.md

 <a name="Structure"></a>
 ## Structure of Notebooks:
 1. Early EDA and Cleaning
+   - 1.1 Webscrape Process Explained
-   - 1.1 Imports
+   - 1.2 Imports
-   - 1.2 Checking for Nulls
+   - 1.3 Checking for Nulls
-   - 1.3 Converting Score Column
+   - 1.4 Converting Score Column
-   - 1.4 Adjusting Class Imbalance for Scores
+   - 1.5 Adjusting Class Imbalance for Scores
-   - 1.5 Joining Review Part 1 with Review Part 2 in New Column Review
+   - 1.6 Joining Review Part 1 with Review Part 2 in New Column Review
-   - 1.6 Removing Review Part 1 and Review Part 2 Columns
+   - 1.7 Removing Review Part 1 and Review Part 2 Columns
-   - 1.7 Saving Structured Dataset as a CSV
+   - 1.8 Saving Structured Dataset as a CSV

 2. Further EDA and Preprocessing
    - 2.1 Imports
    - 2.2 Checking Frequency of Words and Phrases in Review Summaries
-   - 2.3 Flattening Reviews to Check Word Frequency
-   - 2.4 Checking Frequency of Words and Phrases in Reviews
+   - 2.3 Checking Frequency of Words and Phrases in Reviews
-   - 2.5 Stemming and Lemming
+   - 2.4 Stemming and Lemming
-   - 2.6 Train Test Split
+   - 2.5 Train Test Split
-   - 2.7 TF-IDF Vectorisation for Reviews
+   - 2.6 TF-IDF Vectorisation for Reviews
-   - 2.8 TF-IDF Vectorisation for Review Summaries
+   - 2.7 TF-IDF Vectorisation for Review Summaries
-   - 2.9 Joining Reviews With Review Summaries
+   - 2.8 Joining Reviews With Review Summaries
-   - 2.10 Saving Preprocessed Dataset as a CSVs
+   - 2.9 Saving Preprocessed Dataset as CSVs

 3. Modelling
    - 3.1 Imports